Great Card If

 Plus, the Bilt Card offers other perks like cellphone insurance, a monthly rent day where the number of points you earn is doubled (except on rent purchases), trip delay insurance, rental car insurance, and more.

-If you prefer to earn transferable rewards to avoid being locked into the Alaska Airlines’ Atmos Rewards loyalty program, the Chase Sapphire Preferred card is worth considering.
+If you prefer to earn transferable rewards to avoid being locked into Alaska Airlines’ Atmos Rewards loyalty program, the Chase Sapphire Preferred card is worth considering.

 With the Chase Sapphire Preferred card, you earn 5x points on Chase Travel purchases, 3x points on dining, online grocery purchases, and select streaming services, 2x points on all other travel worldwide, and 1x points on all other purchases.
-Plus, it too offers a 10% bonus on all points earned each year.
+Plus, it also offers a 10% bonus on all points earned each year.

 Beyond that, you receive perks like a $50 annual Chase Travel hotel credit, travel and purchase protections, a complimentary DoorDash DashPass membership, access to Chase transfer partners, and more.